Open up a world of employment options

 - Available for international students studying in NZ or via distance learning

 The Graduate Diploma in Arts (Economics) is a bridging tool for graduates in other subjects to get the equivalent of a major in economics.
 You can then apply for a postgraduate qualification in economics if you wish.

 There's much more to economics than you might think.
-With a Graduate Diploma in Arts (Economics) at Massey, you’ll investigate how businesses decide what to produce and how many people to employ, explore how people decide what to consume, and learn about big-picture world economics.
+With a Graduate Diploma in Arts (Economics) at Massey, you’ll investigate how businesses decide what to produce and how many people to employ.
+You’ll explore how people decide what to consume.
+You’ll also learn about big-picture world economics.

-Economics is concerned with how to allocate scarce resources to competing ends, and you’ll get a good understanding of the implications of the choices made.
+Economics is concerned with how to allocate scarce resources to competing ends.
+You’ll get a good understanding of the implications of the choices made.

 Massey's economics programme gives you flexibility in the subjects you study.
 You’ll gain a strong grounding in the core elements of micro- and macro-economics and then build on it by choosing from a selection of other subjects within economics.

 Careers and further study

 Our graduates are sought-after by major public and private sector employers.
 When you complete your graduate diploma, you could join our graduates working in prestigious organisations in New Zealand and around the world.